kinopio-club/kinopio-blog/posts/bigger-better-code-blocks.md

 </p>

 Relatedly, to accommodate larger code snippets, cards with ``` triple backticks can hold more characters (2000).

-Combined with syntax highlighting, Kinopio makes it easy to save code snippets and give them context for reference diagrams and decision trees.

 (Also new is a Copy code button for easily pasting code into your text editor)